The ABC's of skiing and snowboarding!

 What factors help ensure program success?

-- An designated person to manage the program.
+- A designated person to manage the program.

 - Equipment transport

-To keep the program going and ensure that it continues to appeal to teachers, it’s essential that the school board transport the equîpment from one school to another.
+To keep the program going and ensure that it continues to appeal to teachers, it’s essential that the school service centre transport the equipment from one school to another.

 - Program storage